VXSTATS/com.vxstats.qt/README.md

 # Pending Issues
 ## App Store
-Maybe it is not possible to leave an App Store review for certain Qt versions, because we are using some settings not in regular app context.
-This has to be changed.
-If you have problems with the review process, please let us know and ask for support@vxapps.com to solve the issue.
+We have already successfully passed the review process.
+If you have issues of the review process, please let us know and ask for support@vxapps.com to solve your needs.